raystubbs/zero/README.md

 - `:conj` something to conj onto the current value
 - `:into` a collection to add into the current value
 - `:clear` a collection of keys or indexes to remove from the current set, map, or vector
-- `:fn` a function to call to update/transform the current value
+- `:fn` a function to call to update/transform the current value, if an `:args` collection is also provided, these will be passed as extra arguments

 An optional `:fnil` value can also be provided in a patch entry, if given, and the current path doesn't have a value or has a `nil` value; then this will be substituted as the current